miloszmisiek/ci-p5-cutback/README.md

 1. `npm run build` was used to build a stable production version.
 2. **Procfile** was created to include the `web: serve -s build` command for Heroku build.
-3. In the **package.json** the following code was added to include heroku build script:
+3. In the **package.json** the following code was added to include Heroku build script:

 ```json
 "scripts": {